-Saqib is an orthopaedic surgeon, currently on a paediatric orthopaedic fellowship in Toronto, Canada.
-He has worked in a number of countries throughout the world and remains committed to surgery in low resource settings.
+Saqib is a consultant orthopaedic surgeon, who trained in the UK but also spent significant time abroad, training as a surgeon in 5 continents.
+He now remains committed to surgery in low resource settings.
 After founding One.Surgery, Saqib hopes to continue this work by working with, and developing trauma services for those in the world less privileged than he has been.

 Ankit is a medical intern, a soon-to-be doctor from Manipal University, India and also an education team member of InciSioN.
 Already passionate about global health and global surgery, he developed interests in health policy after attending 71st World Health Assembly at Geneva.
 He wishes to capitalize on his experience of working in low-resources settings to further the agenda of global surgery in LMICs such as India.

 Elizabeth is a peacebuilder who has contributed to the building of social cohesion, gender justice, education, peace, and reconciliation across the world.
 She has extensive experience working in low resource settings and is working with One.Surgery on developing its global surgery advocacy projects.

 Maryam Ali Khan

 Maryam is an aspiring surgeon and Co-chair for InciSioN Pakistan.
 Over the past two years, she has been actively involved in global surgery advocacy and strongly believes that sustainable solutions for the LMICs created by empowering local communities are vital in improving access to surgical care in these countries.

 Anne is passionate about global health, and sparked an interest in global surgery after working for 3 years in a Cambodian surgical hospital.
 She has had the opportunity to work on five continents in the NGO sector, with a background in project development and implementation, resource mobilisation, and stakeholder engagement.
 Her personal areas of interest are blood systems and paediatric oncology.